apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[Arcade Fire impromptu performance of _Wake Up_](https://youtu.be/G8QYnxIjHWg)**.

+- **[The Killers pausing their show to livestream England going to the EURO 2024 final, then proceeding to play Mr Brightside right after](https://youtu.be/J5lo7PA2z0E)**.
+The Killers really understand the British crowd here.
+A shame England would eventually proceed to lose the final match.

+- **[Foo Fighters playing _My Hero_ with Shane Hawkins on drums](https://youtu.be/P2KnD7sfpoA)**.
+Shane is the son of Taylor Hawkins, the late drummer of Foo Fighters.
+This was shortly after Taylor has passed, and you can tell how emotional everyone were.

 ## TV Shows and TV-Styles videos

 These are series that probably could have been (or actually are) on traditional TV but is available to watch in its entirety on YouTube, or other videos that just has the TV feel.